willoma/pycalaos/README.md

 This library has been developed with
 [Home Assistant](https://www.home-assistant.io/) in mind.

-The library has initially been tested with a Wago 750-849 controller and:

-- single-click buttons
-- triple-click buttons
-- long-click buttons
-- binary output
-- DALI lights

 ## discover

 The `pycalaos.discover` function broadcasts a discovery message on the network